Running jobs

 Warning

-• no amount of resources can be guaranteed when executing a cron job, leading to unreliable runtime and performance,
+job, leading to unreliable runtime and performance, - user

-• compute and login nodes could be redeployed at any time, meaning that cron jobs scheduled there could go away without the user being notified, and cause all sorts of unexpected results,
+jobs scheduled there could go away without the user being notified, and cause all sorts of unexpected results, cron

 Depending on your recurring job's specificities, where you submit it and the state of the cluster at the time of execution, the starting time of that task may not be guaranteed and result in a delay in execution, as it will be scheduled by Slurm like any other jobs.
 Typical recurring jobs, such as file synchronization, database updates or backup tasks don't require strict starting times, though, so most users find this an acceptable trade-off.